Actions

 Staining pH - the pH of the malaria stain can significantly affect the parasite and erythrocyte appearances

-Storage changes - if there is delayed fil-spreading recognisable changes may occur as parasites continue to develop.
+Storage changes - if there is delayed-spreading recognisable changes may occur as parasites continue to develop.

 Z